Game Design: How Did We Do It for Heroes?

 g.
 Jesus effect

-Jesus said, “I am the way and the truth and the life.
+Jesus said, “I am the Way and the Truth and the Life.
 No one comes to the Father except through Me” (John 14:6, NIV).

-Likewise, the Jesus effect removes your errors and shows you “the way.” which is the correct answer.
+Likewise, the Jesus effect removes your errors and shows you “the way,” which is the correct answer.

 h.
 Lazarus effect

-In the same way, the Lazarus effect gives you a second chance if you answer a question incorrectly.
+Here, Jesus was giving them a second chance to believe in Him.
+Likewise, the Lazarus effect gives you a second chance if you answer a question incorrectly.

 i.
 Revelation effect